 Planning for a project involves making decisions about data resources and potential products.
-A Data Management Plan (DMP) describes data that will be acquired or produced during research; how the data will be managed, described, and stored, what standards you will use, and how data will be handled and protected during and after the completion of the project.
+A data management sharing plan describes data that will be acquired or produced during research; how the data will be managed, described, and stored, what standards you will use, and how data will be handled and protected during and after the completion of the project.

 NIH has a longstanding commitment to making the results of NIH-funded funded research available.
 Responsible data management and sharing has many benefits, including accelerating the pace of biomedical research, enabling validation of research results, and providing accessibility to high-value datasets.

 NIH defines scientific data as “the recorded factual material commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings, regardless of whether the data are used to support scholarly publications.”

 Scientific data do not include: laboratory notebooks, preliminary analyses, completed case report forms, drafts of scientific papers, plans for future research, peer reviews, communications with colleagues, or physical objects, (e.g., laboratory specimens).

 Scientific data will vary depending on the project and the context.

 A complete list of NIH grant programs can be found here.
 Or, you can use the NIH decision tool to determine what sharing polices apply to your research in 5 minutes or less.

 |DMS Policy applies to all research that generates scientific data||DMS Policy does not apply to research and other activities that do not generate scientific data|